JadeEmm/ai-image-captioning-app/README.md

 ---

-⭐ If you found this project helpful, please give it a star on GitHub!
+If you found this project helpful or interesting, please give it a star on GitHub.

-## 🏷️ Tags
+## Tags

 `artificial-intelligence` `computer-vision` `image-captioning` `machine-learning` `deep-learning` `gradio` `huggingface` `python` `blip` `ai-app`